SurveyBods is a survey site that claims to pay you money for completing the surveys they offer.

 Also, they have a system in place that will upgrade your panel status depending on the number of surveys you’ve completed.

-As shown in the photo above, there are five panel status, the bronze, silver, gold, platinum, and diamond.
+As shown in the photo above, there are five panel membership levels – the bronze, silver, gold, platinum, and diamond.

 As to what you can get out of this, unfortunately, they don’t explain.
 I can only surmise you will receive certain benefits for each level.
 Otherwise, that type of system would just be completely useless.